valeriafloral/Abies_foliar_mycobiome/figures/Quality.md

 In the **Figure 3** we can see that, among the samples and unpaired and paired reads, there are not more than 12% of the reads that do not map to the reference.
 According to the mapping process, almost the 90% of the reads were host transcripts.

-Although the vast majority of *Abies* reads, there are still reads that may come from plan-associated microorganisms sources.
+Although the vast majority of *Abies* reads, there are still reads that may come from plant-associated microorganisms sources.
 So, the next workflow steps are needed to determine if taxonomy can be assigned by removing host reads.